-If you wish to have Annapurna Base Camp Trek without over-spending, you can skip the national park but if you want to explore everything in the Annapurna region then it is recommended to visit the national park too.
+If you wish to have Annapurna Base Camp Trek without over-spending, you can skip the national park.
+Still, if you want to explore everything in the Annapurna region, then it is recommended to visit the national park too.

 Transportation Cost to reach Pokhara

 However, the transportation cost may not be the same as provided because the cost can vary according to the mode of transportation you choose and the starting and ending points.

 Also, during the peak seasons of spring (March to May) and autumn (September to November), prices are higher.